 - The business data and deduplication data need to be stored in the same database.

 - The Outbox feature works only for messages sent from NServiceBus message handlers.

-- The endpoints using DTC can communicate with endpoints using Outbox only if either of the following conditions are satisfied:
+- Endpoints using DTC can communicate with endpoints using Outbox only if either of the following conditions are satisfied:

-- The endpoints using Outbox don't send messages to endpoints using DTC.
+- Endpoints using Outbox don't send messages to endpoints using DTC.
 However, endpoints using DTC can send messages to endpoints using Outbox.

 - If endpoints using Outbox send messages to endpoints using DTC, then the handlers processing those messages are idempotent.